oren/oren.github.io/articles/pass/android/README.md

 adb push secret.gpg /sdcard/
 ```

-Open the OpenKeychain app -> 'import key from file'.
+* Open the OpenKeychain app -> 'import key from file'.
 Choose the secret.gpg file.
+* You can delete this file from your phone after it's being used by OpenKeychain.

 Explanation: this is the same key that you use to convert your plaintext password to the encrypted data.
 You need to use it in the mobile app.